The pelican

 During the last few weeks that I lived near the lake, the fish began to die.
 I hadn't known the lake could support fish of the size I saw lying in the muck at low tide-- a dozen or so eighteen-inchers gaping at me among hundreds of smaller schoolfish.
 Normally the lake was a little sulfurous at close range on a hot day, but now I could smell it from the apartment as I packed.

 I don't know what happened to the pelican after that.
-Once when I returned to the city for a funeral, I walked to the lake and thought I saw him floating in one of the distant fingers.
+Once when I returned to the city, I walked to the lake and thought I saw him floating in one of the distant fingers.
 I couldn't be sure, though, because he was with friends.